shanedbutler/shanebutlerphoto/README.md

 # Shane Butler Photography Portfolio CMS

 This repo is a from-scratch CMS built specifically for my photography portfolio website.
-It is being built out to be a full-fledged CMS for any image based.
+It is being built out to be a CMS for any image based portfolio.

 ## Demo